Velocidex/velociraptor-docs/content/docs/forensic/event_logs/_index.md

    events with large message strings.
-2. Probably the main reason for this scheme is that it allows for event message internationalization - the message string can be tailored for the viewer's language regarless of the language set on the system that generated the event.
+2. Probably the main reason for this scheme is that it allows for event message internationalization - the message string can be tailored for the viewer's language regardless of the language set on the system that generated the event.

 The below example shows a familiar event on a Chinese language system.